Collegiate Baseball Newspaper

-Collegiate Baseball Newspaper (also known as Collegiate Baseball Magazine and Collegiate Baseball) is an American publication based in Arizona that considers itself the "voice of amateur baseball" which has been published for over 40 years.
-The publication gives out several awards: Collegiate Baseball Player of the Year, Collegiate Baseball Coach of the Year, and Collegiate Baseball All-Americans.
+Collegiate Baseball Newspaper (also known as Collegiate Baseball Magazine and Collegiate Baseball) was an American publication based in Arizona that considered itself the "voice of amateur baseball" and was published for over 40 years.
+The publication gave out several awards: Collegiate Baseball Player of the Year, Collegiate Baseball Coach of the Year, and Collegiate Baseball All-Americans.

-It is published twice a month from January until June, and then once each in September and October.
+It was published twice a month from January until June, and then once each in September and October.

-The "Collegiate Baseball" newspaper poll is college sports' oldest baseball poll.
-A ranking of the top 30 teams is released prior to the season, weekly throughout the season, and after the conclusion of the College World Series.
+The "Collegiate Baseball" newspaper poll was college sports' oldest baseball poll.
+A ranking of the top 30 teams was released prior to the season, weekly throughout the season, and after the conclusion of the College World Series.
 It started with the 1957 college baseball season.
+The publication has ceased operation as of November 2023.

 Collegiate Baseball Player of the Year

-The Collegiate Baseball Player of the Year award is given to the best player in NCAA Division I. It was first awarded in 1984.
+The Collegiate Baseball Player of the Year award was given to the best player in NCAA Division I. It was first awarded in 1984.

 Collegiate Baseball Coach of the Year

-The Collegiate Baseball Coach of the Year award is given to the best coach in NCAA Division I. It was first awarded in 1980.
+The Collegiate Baseball Coach of the Year award was given to the best coach in NCAA Division I. It was first awarded in 1980.

 Collegiate Baseball All-Americans

-The Collegiate Baseball All-Americans award is given to the best players at various positions in NCAA Division I. It was first awarded in 1981.
+The Collegiate Baseball All-Americans award was given to the best players at various positions in NCAA Division I. It was first awarded in 1981.